Might and Magic VIII: Day of the Destroyer

 Once again, New World has added some intrigue into the mix.
 In Might and Magic VII, you had to choose between the light and dark paths; similarly in Day of the Destroyer, you need to get three of five factions working with you.
 The two that do not join are in opposition to the one that does, so for instance, you have to ally with the Dragons or the Dragon Hunters; you can’t be on good terms with both.

 The plot ties in considerably better with the game as a whole than it has in past versions.
 For one thing, it omits most of the lame science-fiction that always seems oddly out of place even in a game that doesn’t really take itself seriously.
 There’s a better sense that the entire story was conceptualized as a whole and not just sort of thrown together.
 And the cut scenes that detail major events in the game are considerably better than they have been in previous games.
-Where in the past they were often embarrassing, the ones in Day of the Destroyer are downright good.
+Where in the past they were often embarrassing, the ones in Day of the Destroyer are cool.

 In With The Old